What is Prior Learning Assessment & Recognition (PLAR)?

 How does an individual apply for PLAR?

-You must contact your Program Coordinator/Program Manager, indicating the course(s) you want to challenge, and request approval.
-Once approved, complete a PLAR Registration Form (PDF) and pay the non-refundable fee.
+You must contact your Program Coordinator/Program Manager, or Co-op Specialist (if considering a PLAR for a co-op credit) indicating the course(s) you want to challenge, and request approval.
+Once approved, complete a PLAR Registration Form (2024).pdf and pay the non-refundable fee.
 PLAR assessments may take 6-8 weeks to process. plar [at] mohawkcollege.ca (Contact Us) with any questions.

 What is the PLAR fee and refund policy?